 The 2016 State SIP Strategy for the State Implementation Plan (State SIP Strategy) describes CARB's commitment to achieve the mobile source and consumer products reductions needed in the Basin.
 The State SIP Strategy identified the regulatory and programmatic approaches necessary to deploy cleaner technologies and fuels, and ensure sufficient penetration to meet air quality standards by deadlines established in the CAA.
-A majority of the reductions needed to meet the ozone standard in the Basin in 2023 will come from existing or proposed regulatory actions.
-This includes ongoing implementation of the existing control program, combined with new regulatory measures identified in the State SIP Strategy.
+A majority of the reductions needed to meet the ozone standard in the Basin in 2023 will come from existing and proposed regulatory actions.
+This includes ongoing implementation of the existing control program, combined with proposed regulatory measures identified in the State SIP Strategy.
 New reductions were identified through two types of measures - defined measures that comprise an aggregate commitment for the State of five tons per day and measures to achieve further deployment of new technologies.
-The further deployment measures represent the remainder of the reductions needed, 108 tons per day, and include incentive programs to further accelerate technology penetration in time to meet the standard, and further federal actions, including support for demonstration programs and supporting policies to achieve reductions from sources under federal and international regulatory authority.
-Because these further deployment measures do not fit the definition of a defined SIP measure for U.S. EPA's approval purposes and because actions and resources from other agencies are required, these measures were envisioned to be approved under the provisions of section 182(e)(5).
+The Further Deployment measures represent the remainder of the reductions needed, 108 tpd, and include incentive programs to further accelerate technology penetration in time to meet the standard, and further federal actions, including regulations, support for demonstration programs, and supporting policies to achieve reductions from sources under federal and international regulatory authority.
+Because these Further Deployment measures do not fit the definition of a defined SIP measure for U.S. EPA's approval purposes and because actions and resources from other agencies are required, these measures were envisioned to be approved under the provisions of section 182(e)(5).

-Based on the modeling analysis conducted in the 2016 AQMP, NOx reductions were determined to be the most effective control path for achieving the 1997 8-hour ozone standard in 2023, as illustrated in Figure 1-4.
+Based on the modeling analysis conducted in the 2016 AQMP, NOx reductions were determined to be the most effective control path for achieving the 1997 8-hour ozone standard in 2023.
+Figure 1-4 shows the ozone isopleths for Redlands, depicting the effect of reducing VOC and NOx concentrations on ozone concentrations.
+As illustrated by the blue dot at the upper right corner, ozone levels would be above 95 ppb at the 2023 baseline emissions.
+As shown in Figure 1-4, to attain the 1997 8-hour ozone standard, reducing NOx emissions (moving downward in the plot) is the most effective control path.